fixdauto/tap-mixpanel-custom/README.md

 # mixpanel_custom

-`mixpanel_custom` is a Singer tap for mixpanel_custom.
+`mixpanel_custom` is a Singer tap for Mixpanel.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

+It uses the Mixpanel Engage API to fetch cohort and cohort member data.

 ## Installation

-- [ ] `Developer TODO:` Update the below as needed to correctly describe the install procedure.
-For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.

 ```bash
 pipx install mixpanel_custom